pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     terraform init
     ```

-    Input "yes" to confirm execution when you run the `apply` command:
+    Input "yes" to confirm execution when you run the following `apply` command:

     {{< copyable "shell-regular" >}}